6 key identity and access management benefits How IAM systems support compliance

 Authentication commonly revolves around one or more factors that validate that the user or device is who or what it claims to be.
 Thus, one or more of the following techniques is useful:

-• authentication based off something you know, such as a secret password or PIN;
+• Authentication based off something you know, such as a secret password or PIN.

-• authentication based off something you are, such as a fingerprint or facial recognition scan.
+• Authentication based off something you are, such as a fingerprint or facial recognition scan.

 Platforms that support identity management and authentication, which is an important part of identity management, are known as identity and access management (IAM) platforms.
-These platforms consist of tools, policies and a structured framework that help security admins assign the appropriate access level to digital resources based on a successful authentication.
-Using IAM platforms with MFA -- as opposed to SFA -- businesses can feel safe that only those that need access to sensitive data and applications will be able to obtain that access.
+These platforms consist of access management tools, policies and a structured framework that help security admins assign the appropriate access level to digital resources based on a successful authentication.
+Using IAM systems with MFA -- as opposed to SFA -- businesses can feel safe that only those that need user access to sensitive data and applications will be able to obtain that access.

 Next Steps